Ask. Learn. Improve

 The goal is "relevant knowledge, immediately accessible"—not mixing everything together.

-Q: What about sites with similar equipment?
+Q what about sites with similar equipment?

 A: Even similar sites benefit from dedicated agents: